The Modern Resume Content and Writing

 The Hands-On Helper

 Focus: Getting things done and working alone.
 Early on, a portfolio career is often about "collecting skills."
 The goal is to prove you can start things yourself and create good results in different areas without needing constant checking.
+If you are also working through how to list multiple roles or promotions on your resume, the same rule applies — show outcomes, not just titles.

 • Showing Resourcefulness: Talk about your concurrent roles as a "real-life training ground."
 If you are a Junior Designer at one place and run social media for a small company, explain how you taught yourself the tools or methods needed to manage both jobs.